gnachman/iterm2-website/source/_includes/3.0/documentation-search-syntax.md

 ### Searching Profiles

-Each word in the search query must match at least one word in either the title or the tags of of a profile in order for that profile to be matched by the query.
+Each word in the search query must match at least one word in either the title or the tags of a profile in order for that profile to be matched by the query.
 For a word to be a match, it must be a substring.

 <table style="background: white">
   <tr class="tableheader">